LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 the last LPhy command `sim ~ PhyloCTMC(...)` explicitly instructs not to clamp the real data `codon`, but to export the vector of simulated
 alignments named as `sim`.

-Please note here we want to simulate data from the exactly same model as used the [time-stamped data](time-stamped-data) tutorial, including dates and taxa names.
-It will be easy to extract these meta-data from the real data in `RSV2.nex`, but the real data is not required in the simulations.
-Please do not be confused with the requirements between simulations and real data analyses.

 You can look at another simple simulation using [HKY+Coalescent](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/hkyCoalescent.lphy).
 More examples are available in the [examples](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/)